Directors

 gatz@usc.edu | more info

 Dana Goldman University Professor of Public Policy, Pharmacy, and Economics at the University of Southern California and the Leonard D. Schaeffer Director of the USC Schaeffer Institute for Public Policy & Government Service.
-His areas of expertise are; Health economics and finance, health policy, the role of prevention in healthcare, healthcare reform, pharmaceutical regulation and innovation, precision medicine, and value of delayed aging
+His research expertise spans health economics and finance, health policy, the role of prevention in healthcare, healthcare reform, pharmaceutical regulation and innovation, precision medicine, and the value of delayed aging.

 dpgoldma@usc.edu | more info